latlio/tidyde/README.md

 ## Installation

-`tidyde` requires the development version of several packages, including `ggplot2`, to function correctly.
 You can install the required packages for this vignette with the following code:

 ``` r
 install.packages(c("devtools", "tidyverse", "rlang"))